confio/wasm-bindings/contracts/README.md

 ```

 Check the size of the original output `du -sh  target/wasm32-unknown-unknown/release/<contract>.wasm `
-Then recompile with  `cargo build --release`, and check the new size.
+Then recompile with  `cargo wasm`, and check the new size.
 It should be significantly smaller.
 If this is too slow for your development cycle, remove these optimizations until final production.

 There are many more complex approaches for small builds.
 Those interested can look in the [optimizations document](Optimization.md)